1957 Alabama Crimson Tide football team: LSU

 To open the 1957 season, Alabama was shutout by LSU 28–0 at Tiger Stadium in Baton Rouge.
 LSU took the opening kickoff and drove 67-yards for a one-yard Jim Taylor touchdown run that gave the Tigers a 7–0 lead at halftime after a scoreless second quarter.
 In the third quarter, Win Turner intercepted an Alabama pass that gave LSU possession at their 40-yard line.
 Six plays later, Turner then threw a 42-yard touchdown pass to J. W. Brodnax for a 14–0 lead.
 Billy Cannon then scored the final two Tigers' touchdowns for the 28–0 victory.
 The first came on a 53-yard run in the third quarter and the second on a 73-yard run in the fourth quarter that followed a fake punt.
-The loss brought Alabama's all-time record against LSU to 15–7–4.